-In the UK, millions of sausages are eaten every day and in many ways—grilled, fried, baked, barbequed, in sauces, with gravy, mashed potatoes, or super-delicious bangers and mash, in a sandwich, on a breakfast, and so on.
+In the UK, millions of sausages are eaten every day and in many ways—grilled, fried, baked, barbecued, in sauces, with gravy, mashed potatoes, as bangers and mash, in a sandwich, as part of an English full breakfast, and more.

-A good British sausage should be made with at least 70% high-quality meat, usually beef or pork or a mixture of both.
-The remaining content is seasoning and breadcrumbs.
+A good British sausage should be made with at least 70 percent high-quality meat, usually beef or pork or a mixture of both.
+The remaining content is seasoning, breadcrumbs, and fat (yes, fat).
 Across the UK, there are many regional varieties of sausages and these are just a few of the most easily found:

-- Cumberland Sausage: A hefty, chunky sausage that's easily identified, as it comes in a continuous spiral.
-Usually bought by length, not weight.
-Spiced with pepper, this a flavorsome sausage, and an excellent all-rounder.
+- Cumberland sausage: This is a hefty, chunky sausage that's easily identified, as it comes in a continuous spiral that is usually bought by length, not by weight.
+Spiced with pepper, this a flavorsome sausage, and an excellent all-around choice.

-- Lincolnshire Sausage: All herby and meaty, often heady with sage and sometimes a little thyme.
+- Lincolnshire sausage: It's all herby and meaty, often heady with sage and sometimes a little thyme.

-- Manchester Sausage: A herby sausage containing cloves, ginger, nutmeg, mace, and white pepper.
+- Manchester sausage: This herby sausage contains cloves, ginger, nutmeg, mace, and white pepper.

-- Oxford Sausage: Savory with sage, a touch of marjoram, lemon pork and veal–a nicely refined sausage.
+- Oxford sausage: Savory with sage, a touch of marjoram, lemon, pork, and veal, this is a nicely refined sausage.

-- Pork and Apple: The apple in this pork sausage opens itself up to using cider in the mix, thus creating a lovely moist sausage much loved in the West Country.
+- Pork and apple sausage: The apple in this pork sausage opens itself up to using cider in the mix, thus creating a lovely moist sausage much loved in the West Country.

-- Square Slicing Sausage: aka Lorne Made from a mixture of pork and beef.
+- Square slicing sausage: Also known as Lorne, it's made from a mixture of pork and beef.
 Conveniently, this sausage sits very well in a sandwich and is often found on the breakfast plate.

 - Tomato sausage: with its distinctive red color and light tomato flavor, it's always a favorite with children.

-If possible, buy your sausages from your local butcher, and preferably one who makes their sausages, as they will be made on a regular basis and require less of the preservatives used in mass-produced ones.
-Buying your sausages locally means you have a better say in the quality, and can maybe request specific ingredients to your liking.
+If possible, buy your sausages from your local butcher, and preferably one who makes its sausages, as they will be made on a regular basis and require less of the preservatives used in mass-produced ones.
+Buying your sausages locally means you have a better say in the quality, and possibly can request specific ingredients to your liking.
 Many online companies sell authentic British sausage if you live outside the UK.

 As sausages are so versatile, there are many ways to cook them.
-Bake, barbecue dry—even poached—but whichever way you choose, cook them slowly.
+Bake, barbecue, poach—but whichever way you choose, cook them slowly.
 Should you cook them too fast, they will not only burst, but the skin will also burn before the middle is cooked.

 Why Sausages Are Called Bangers

-As mentioned above, when cooking sausages, they must be cooked slowly or they will burst or bang.
-Hence the name bangers, the habit of sausages bursting with a bang when fried too quickly.
+As mentioned above, when cooking sausages, they must be cooked slowly or they will burst.
+Hence the name bangers—the habit of sausages bursting with a bang when fried too quickly.